aptech/docs/docs/CR-sumr.rst

 ::

-    //Reshape an additive sequence from 1-24 into a 2x3x4
+    // Reshape an additive sequence from 1-24 into a 2x3x4
-    //dimensional array
+    // dimensional array
     a = areshape(seqa(1,1,24),2|3|4);
     z = sumr(a);